A Short Proof for the Polynomiality of the Stretched Littlewood-Richardson Coefficients: Introduction

 \section{Introduction}

-The Littlewood-Richardson coefficients appear in many areas of mathematics.
+The Littlewood-Richardson coefficients appear in many areas of mathematics \cite{fulton2000eigenvalues, littlewood1934group, macdonald1998symmetric, sagan2013symmetric, sundaramrep1990}.
 An example comes from the study of symmetric functions.
-The set of Schur functions $S_\lambda$, indexed by partitions $\lambda$, is a vector basis for the ring of symmetric functions.
-Thus, for any partitions $\lambda$ and $\mu$, the product of Schur functions $S_\lambda$ and $S_\mu$ can be uniquely expressed as
+The set of Schur functions $s_\lambda$, indexed by partitions $\lambda$, is a linear basis for the ring of symmetric functions.
+Thus, for any partitions $\lambda$ and $\mu$, the product of Schur functions $s_\lambda$ and $s_\mu$ can be uniquely expressed as

-for some real numbers $C^\nu_{\lambda,\mu}$, where $|\lambda|$ denotes the sum of the parts of $\lambda$.
-The coefficient $C^\nu_{\lambda,\mu}$ of $S_\nu$ in (\ref{eq:1}) is called the \textit{Littlewood-Richardson coefficient}.
+for some real numbers $c^\nu_{\lambda,\mu}$, where $|\lambda|$ denotes the sum of the parts of $\lambda$.
+The coefficient $c^\nu_{\lambda,\mu}$ of $s_\nu$ in (\ref{eq:1}) is called the \textit{Littlewood-Richardson coefficient}.

-There are several ways to compute $C^\nu_{\lambda,\mu}$ such as the Littlewood-Richardson rule \cite{Stanley1999}, the Littlewood-Richardson triangles \cite{PakVallejo2005}, the Berenstein-Zelevinsky triangles \cite{BZ1992}, and the honeycombs \cite{KnutsonTao1999}.
+There are several ways to compute $c^\nu_{\lambda,\mu}$ such as the Littlewood-Richardson rule \cite{Stanley1999}, the Littlewood-Richardson triangles \cite{PakVallejo2005}, the Berenstein-Zelevinsky triangles \cite{BZ1992}, and the honeycombs \cite{KnutsonTao1999}.
 In this paper, we employ the hive model that was first introduced by Knutson and Tao \cite{KnutsonTao1999}.
-The hive model imposes curtain inequalities that allows us to compute $C^\nu_{\lambda,\mu}$ as the number of integer points in a rational polytope, which we call a hive polytope.
+The hive model imposes certain inequalities that allow us to compute $c^\nu_{\lambda,\mu}$ as the number of integer points in a rational polytope, which we call a hive polytope.

-For fixed partitions $\lambda, \mu, \nu$ such that $|\nu| = |\lambda| + |\mu|$, we define the \textit{stretched} Littlewood-Richardson coefficients to be the function $C^{t\nu}_{t\lambda,t\mu}$ for non-negative integers $t.$ The hive model implies that
+For fixed partitions $\lambda, \mu, \nu$ such that $|\nu| = |\lambda| + |\mu|$, we define the \textit{stretched} Littlewood-Richardson coefficients to be the function $c^{t\nu}_{t\lambda,t\mu}$ for non-negative integers $t.$ The hive model implies that

-By Ehrhart theory (see Thoerem \ref{Ehrhar}), $C^{t\nu}_{t\lambda,t\mu}$ is a quasi-polynolmial in $t$, which means $C^{t\nu}_{t\lambda,t\mu}$ is a function of the form $a_d(t)t^d + \cdots a_1(t)t + a_0(t)$ where each of $a_d(t), \dots, a_0(t)$ is a periodic function in $t$.
-The behavior of $C^{t\nu}_{t\lambda,t\mu}$ was, however, observed and conjectured by King, Tollu, and Toumazet \cite{KingTolluTaumazet2003} to be a polynomial function in $t$ (as opposed to a quasi-polynomial in $t$).
+By Ehrhart theory (see Thoerem \ref{Ehrhar}), $c^{t\nu}_{t\lambda,t\mu}$ is a quasi-polynolmial in $t \in \bz$, which means $c^{t\nu}_{t\lambda,t\mu}$ is a function of the form $a_d(t)t^d + \cdots + a_1(t)t + a_0(t)$ where each of $a_d(t), \dots, a_0(t)$ is a periodic function in $t$ with an integral period.
+The function $c^{t\nu}_{t\lambda,t\mu}$ was, however, observed and conjectured by King, Tollu, and Toumazet \cite{KingTolluTaumazet2003} to be a polynomial function in $t$ (as opposed to a quasi-polynomial).
 The conjecture was then shown to be true by Derksen-Weyman \cite{DerksenWeywan2002}, and Rassart \cite{Rassart2004}.
 More precisely, they proved the following theorem.